fau-masters-collected-works-cgarbin/llm-github-issues/README.md

 Once we learn we can summarize texts with an LLM, we are tempted to use it for everything.
 Let's say we also want to know the number of comments on the issue.
 We could ask the LLM by adding it to the prompt.

-Click on _"Click to configure the prompt and the model"_ at the top of the screen and add the following line to the prompt.
+Click on _"Click to configure the prompt and the model"_ at the top of the screen and add the line `- Number of comments in the issue` to the prompt as shown below.
 Leave all other lines unchanged.

 ```text
 You are an experienced developer familiar with GitHub issues.